Toronto Defiant

-Toronto Defiant is a Canadian professional Overwatch esports team based in Toronto, Ontario.
-The Defiant compete in the Overwatch League (OWL) and are a member of the league's West region.
-Founded in 2018, Toronto began play as one of eight expansion teams in 2019 and is one of two professional Overwatch teams based in Canada (the other, Vancouver Titans).
-The team is owned by OverActive Media, who also owned the Montreal Rebellion, a former academy team for the Defiant that competed in Overwatch Contenders (OWC).
+Toronto Defiant was a Canadian professional Overwatch esports team based in Toronto, Canada.
+Founded in 2018 as an expansion team for the Overwatch League (OWL), Toronto began play in 2019 and was one of two OWL teams based in Canada (the other being Vancouver Titans).
+Following the termination of the Overwatch League, the Defiant played in the Overwatch Champions Series.
+The team was owned by OverActive Media, who also owned the Montreal Rebellion, a former academy team for the Defiant that competed in Overwatch Contenders (OWC).

-At the end of each of their first three years, the Defiant overhauled their roster, keeping no more than three players from the previous year.

 History

-OWL Expansion
+Overwatch League: 2018–2023

 On September 7, 2018, Blizzard Entertainment announced that OverActive Media (OAM) had purchased a slot for a Toronto-based franchise.
 On the same day, Splyce announced that they would be working with OAM to form and operate the unnamed Toronto team, with OAM's Chris Overholt and Splyce's Marty Strenczewilk as the team owners.
 Former CEO of the Canadian Olympic Committee Chris Overholt was named the president and CEO of the franchise.
 "Who could have predicted what [esport] is and what this has become globally," Overholt said in an interview.
 "This thing is not set to explode, it's exploding and I think we're well positioned to take this on in Toronto and Canada."

-Lee "Bishop" Beom-joon was appointed as the team's first head coach.
+Lee "Bishop" Beom-joon was appointed as the team's first head coach after interviewing with the General Manager, Jaesun Won.
+Jaesun Won had come over as GM of the Toronto Defiant after being the North American Teams Manager and Assistant GM for Splyce.
 On October 24, 2018, OAM and Splyce officially revealed the branding, name, and staff of the team.
-Bishop would be joined by General Manager Jaesun "Jae" Won, assistant coach Yun "Bubbly" Ho Cho, strategic coach Kim "Don" Dongwook, and analyst Dennis "Barroi" Matz.
+General Manager Jaesun "Jae" Won and Head Coach "Bishop" would be joined by assistant coach Yun "Bubbly" Ho Cho, strategic coach Kim "Don" Dongwook, and analyst Dennis "Barroi" Matz.
 The team signed an all-Korean roster, composed of OWL players and experienced Overwatch Contenders Korea players.